5 Lessons From Steve Jobs

 - Compromise where others refuse.
 Most people saw Jobs as a perfectionist.
 In reality, he revolutionized industries by redefining what mattered most in products, which by definition, required compromising on “essential” features.
 The leading smartphone in 2007, for instance, optimized around battery life and tactile keyboards.
 The iPhone, on the other hand, purposely sacrificed in these dimensions to optimize around the web and digital media.
 Staying focused and refusing good ideas, it turns out, entails tradeoffs others are unwilling to make.
 Read more.

-- Iterate away from the spotlight.
-The secrecy Jobs maniacally cultivated at Apple generated free publicity for product launches, but there was another benefit to secrecy.
+- Experiment away from the spotlight.
+The secrecy Jobs maniacally cultivated at Apple generated free publicity for product launches, but there was another benefit.
 As Jony Ives described, Jobs recognized and respected the fragility of ideas, how negativity and inhospitable conditions could extinguish ideas.
-The best way to iterate and invent differentiated products is when the spotlight isn’t magnifying every mistake and expectations aren’t encumbering every idea.
+The best way to invent differentiated products is when the spotlight isn’t magnifying every mistake and expectations aren’t encumbering every suggestion.
 The lesson isn’t to experiment alone in a cocoon — far from it.
 Soliciting feedback, from the right people, was central to the Apple development cycle: the Apple executive team critiqued products every Monday.
-Seek feedback, but don’t seek attention until you’re done iterating.
+Seek feedback, not attention.

 - Build for the future, not the present.
 Lots of people can imagine the future, but what distinguished Jobs was the ability to overcome the pressures of the present and not only see the future, but deliver it.
 The Macintosh popularized graphical interfaces; the iMac popularized USB technology; and the iPhone popularized multi-touch screens, the bedrock of modern smartphones.
 Although these choices seem obviously correct now, they were far from uncontroversial at the time.
 In all cases, Jobs compromised on present demands and risked losing users, yet he built for the future no matter how loudly critics derided and consumers complained.
 For example, the Macintosh rendered most software programs useless since they optimized for keyboards and text commands, not graphical interfaces.
 This angered some vendors who needed to rewrite programs while disappointing users who preferred the simplicity of text screens.
 Jobs ultimately trusted the computer of the future would create more customers and generate more happiness, so he willingly sacrificed the present for the future.
 Jobs knew disruption meant upsetting people.
 One implication: disruption is far easier for followers because it by definition involves upsetting the existing ecosystem of customers, partners, and suppliers.
 Followers can take solace in knowing they can afford to build the future and introduce radical ideas while the leader must innovate within the bounds of the status quo.